-DEV Begins the DEV statement.
-DEV D0 Specifies that the device is called D0 .
-DEV D0,1 Specifies the device type for D0 .
-Valid values are: logical disk directory standard dot matrix, character printer, or laser printer terminal that uses Thoroughbred Basic Windows terminal that uses a video card terminal that does not use Thoroughbred Basic Windows ghost task
+- 1 logical disk directory - 4 standard dot matrix, character printer, or laser printer - 5 terminal that uses Thoroughbred Basic Windows - 6 terminal that uses a video card - 7 terminal that does not use Thoroughbred Basic Windows - 8 ghost task

+DEV D0,1,,,0

-D0 is defined as a logical disk directory.
-DEV D0,1,,, 0 Specifies that there are no subdirectories in this directory.
-The default is 0 .
-DEV D0,1,,,0,,,, UTILS Specifies that the system name for D0 is UTILS .
+Specifies that there are no subdirectories in this directory.
+The default is ${\bf 0}$.

+DEV D0,1,,,0,,,UTILS

+Specifies that the system name for D0 is UTILS.
 If UTILS does not exist, you must use operating system commands to create it.

-Thoroughbred Basic can refer to this device as D0 , logical disk directory number 0 (based on the name D0 ), or by its name, UTILS .
+Thoroughbred Basic can refer to this device as D0, logical disk directory number 0 (based on the name D0), or by its name, UTILS.